lucane-asturias/react-bootcamp-projects/README.md

 ## React Color Picker

 A clone of websites like [Flat UI Colors](https://flatuicolors.com/) and [Material UI Colors](http://materialuicolors.co/?utm_source=launchers).
-This project is an application from React.js course by Colt Steele on Udemy.
+This is a master project from React.js course by Colt Steele on Udemy.

-Utilities:
+Utilities used:

 - react-router
 - JSS & withStyles